 A town crier is busy with his announcement equipment, heralding the latest decree by King Ishi.

 TOWN CRIER: Heeeeeeeh!
-People of Afia, King Ishi, the Lion that seats on the throne of Afia has commanded me to tell you all that he is ready to give out his daughter’s hand in marriage.
+People of Afia, King Ishi, the Lion that sits on the throne of Afia has commanded me to tell you all that he is ready to give out his daughter’s hand in marriage.
 Heeeeeh!
 People of Afia, King Ishi, the Lion that seats on the throne of Afia has commanded me to tell you all that he is ready to give out his daughter’s hand in marriage.

 (He continues hitting his equipment together and repeating the message.
 A woman pulling her little son pass him by, a man riding a bicycle with cassava stems on its carriage pass him by, a maiden and a lad with hoes on their shoulders pass him by, the maiden poked the lad, they laugh.
 The Town Crier continues his duty till he passes Ejike and Ogwueru.)